AdobeDocs/marketo.es-ES/help/marketo/product-docs/mobile-marketing/push-notifications/adding-a-new-test-device.md

    ![](assets/image2015-7-17-17-3a31-3a23.png)

-   ¡Correcto!
+   Sin errores!

    ![](assets/image2015-7-17-17-3a33-3a5.png)

-1. Se agregan las actualizaciones de estado para mostrar el dispositivo. ¡Felicitaciones!
+1. Se agrega Status updates para mostrar el dispositivo. ¡Felicidades!

    ![](assets/image2015-7-17-17-3a14-3a32.png)